NOW: FREE SHIPPING ON ALL ORDERS!

 Books for Any Reader

 The Mitchell County Historical Society offers a variety of books written about Mitchell County and the Toe River Valley region.
 Whether you are a genealogist, historian, or just someone who would like to learn more about the region, we have selections geared just for you.

 Our books also make great gifts!
 Choose from our selection for a birthday, Christmas, anniversary, or”just because” for that special someone.

 All purchases made through our store benefit the Historical Society and its mission of preserving the history and heritage of Mitchell County.

 To purchase, just choose from the Add to Cart button below each item.
-Shipping will be added to the purchase price.
 We use PayPal for our online payment processing.
 You do not have to have a PayPal account to make a purchase from us.

 Images of America: Altapass